oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

-In his paper, V. V. Nikulin gives necessary and sufficient condition for an even integral lattice $M$ to embed primitively into an even unimodular lattice with given invariants ([Nik79, Theorem 1.12.2](@cite)).
-More generally, the author also provides methods to compute primitive embeddings of any even lattice into an even lattice in a given genus ([Nik79, Proposition 1.15.1](@cite)).
+In his paper, V. V. Nikulin gives necessary and sufficient condition for an even integral lattice $M$ to embed primitively into an even unimodular lattice with given invariants (see Theorem 1.12.2 in [Nik79](@cite)).
+More generally, the author also provides methods to compute primitive embeddings of any even lattice into an even lattice in a given genus (see Proposition 1.15.1 in [Nik79](@cite)).
 In the latter proposition, it is explain how to classify such embeddings as isomorphic embeddings or as isomorphic sublattices.

 Such a method can be algorithmically implemented, however it tends to be slow and inefficient in general for large rank or determinant.
 But, in the case